sardine-ai/cypress-testing-template/README.md

-# cypress-testing-for-recruit
+# cypress-testing-for-interview

-This is a cypress project for recruitment.
+This is a cypress project for interview.

 # Set up